-Usher Announces He Will Headline the 2024 Super Bowl Halftime Show
+Usher Announces He Will Headline The 2024 Super Bowl Halftime Show

 He continued by giving Usher his well-deserved flowers, explaining that he “bares his soul,” during his performances.

-The Apple Music halftime show will be held at the Allegiant Stadium in Paradise, Nevada on Feb.
+The Apple Music Halftime Show will be held at the Allegiant Stadium in Paradise, Nevada, Feb.
 11, 2024, and we can’t wait to see it!

 DON’T MISS…